atmos/pars/README.markdown

 Specs
 -----
-Please run the specs while if hack on this.
+Please run the specs if hack on this.
 Rake or autotest should both work fine.

     % rake
     (in /Users/atmos/Source/pars)